chrisnoonan98675/site/xl-deploy/concept/introduction-to-the-xl-deploy-command-plugin.markdown

 ### Sample scenario: Provision a Tomcat server

-For illustration purposes, we take a simplistic view of installing Tomcat.
-In reality however, your installation of Tomcat would take on a far more comprehensive form.

-Tomcat is distributed as a ZIP.
-For this example, we create an installation script to unzip the distribution on the host.
-The uninstall script simply shuts down a running Tomcat and deletes the installation directory.
+This is an example of a simple way of installing Apache Tomcat, which is distributed as a ZIP file.
+This example creates an installation script to unzip the distribution file on the host.
+The uninstall script shuts down a running Tomcat server and deletes the installation directory.

 #### Create the installation script (`install-tc.sh`)